VR51/host-flash/README.md

 TO RUN:

-- Ensure the script is executable.
+- Ensure the script is executable:
+-	`Right-click > properties > Executable`
+-	OR
+-	`chmod u+x hostflash`
+- Run with:
 -	Command line: `bash hostflash` or `./hostflash`
+-	OR
 -	File browser: click hostflash

-Use Host Flash™ to block access to websites (hosts), ad servers, malicious websites and time wasting websites.
+Use Host Flash™ to block computer requests to (and access to) websites (hosts), ad servers, malicious websites and time wasting websites.

 Use Host Flash™ to manage the Linux hosts file

+Host Flash™ works at the OS level.
+This means requests from any program or app sent to any flagged external host is blocked.

 # New Features
 - Rebuilt from the ground up
 - Better hosts file management
 - Improved performance
+- Faster processing time
 - Returned to text mode only terminal GUI.
 Dialog, whiptale and other terminal GUIs were overkill for this app
-- New menu system
+- New menu system (will be improved once core app is finalised)
 - Custom settings are now stored in $HOME/.hf* files (.hfrc, .hfwlrc, .hfwlwrc and .hfblrc)
 - Update local custom whitelist or blacklist through the GUI
 - Update hosts file with local custom rules without rebuilding the whole list